 Suffering from a poor bite relationship increases the pressure that is exerted onto your teeth.
 Consequently, people with a poor bite relationship are much more likely to run into trouble with their teeth as they age.
 Having straight teeth helps improve your bite relationship to reduce the pressure on your teeth.
 As a result, you're likely to spend less time and money fixing your teeth during your golden years.

 AND THE FINAL REASON TO STRAIGHTEN YOUR SMILE ...

 (7) Protect your head and neck

-Having a poor bite does more than damage your teeth, fillings and crowns.
-A poor bite can also contribute to developing head & neck pain and discomfort.
-Having a poor bite strains your head and neck muscles, tendons and joints.
-This leads to muscle fatigue and pain which is ultimately responsible for headaches and migraines.
-One of the most common side-effects of a poor bite is over-stressing your TMJ (temporomandibular joint) which directly leads to tension migraines.
-Correcting your bite helps reduce the stress onto your muscles and joints and protects your head and neck.
-This could help reduce, or even eliminate, your head and neck problems which are caused by an uneven bite relationship.
+Having a poor bite relationship does more than damage your teeth.
+A poor bite relationship can also strain your head and neck muscles, tendons, and joints.
+This leads to muscle fatigue and pain which causes headaches and migraines.
+Another common side-effect of having a poor bite relationship is over-stressing your TMJ (temporomandibular joint) which leads to tension migraines.
+Straightening your smile helps reduce the stress onto your muscles and joints to eliminate head and neck problems resulting from an uneven bite relationship.

 WANT EVEN MORE REASONS TO STRAIGHTEN YOUR SMILE?

 Teeth straightening is more affordable than ever before!